peterwgacek/genre-smash/README.md

 ## Stretch Goals/Future Goals:
-- add social media links w/ icons in the footer
-- add a carousel slider to select the genre instead
-- be able to randomize from a user's queue or watch list
+- Be able to randomize from a user's Netflix queue
-- add a modal for the return selection